 In its full form, Alexandra is regal, feminine and saintly.
 It is dainty, but not in a flimsy way.
 The name has some perky short forms like Allie or Lexie and Alex.
 We like Alex the most, but you can consider Allie or Lexie too.

-A girl with a name ‘Gus’?
+A girl with the name ‘Gus’?
 Sounds weird to you, right?
 Just like Alex follows from Alexandra, Gus is the logical short form of Augusta.
 Gus has been a tomboy name for years.
 This one-syllable name has a cuddly vibe to it.

 Most of the time, weird spellings of traditional names often go wrong, for example, Jorja or Rybekka.
 But Beatrix is one example that sounds oh-so-right.
-All thanks to the letter ‘x’, you have got a name that falls between the old-fashioned Beatrice and the wickedly trendy Bellatrix.
+All thanks to the letter ‘x’, you have got a name that falls between the old-fashioned Beatrice and the wickedly spunky Bellatrix.

 We don’t know whether it is the sporty ‘b’ or the chic double ‘t’ that make the name Beckett so attractive.
 It does not sound delicate or extremely feminine, just the kind you would want for your daughter.
 In fact, Freakonomics predicted that Beckett would be one of the most popular names of 2015.
 How could anyone be so right with his or her prediction?

 Cleo has a sassy and slick ring to it.
-It is also the pet name of one of the most influential women in the history, Cleopatra.
+It is also the pet name of one of the most influential women in history, Cleopatra.
 If you want, you can consider Cleo as the nickname and Cleopatra as the official name.

 Violet?
 Been there!
 Rose?
 Done that!
 For tomboys, you have to think of a name that is obscure and old school.
 Clover, with its farmer’s market sound and Irish heritage, makes an apt name for a tomboy.